Chandni-L5/pawsome-strolls/README.md

 #### Returning Client Goals
 - As a returning customer, I want access to discounts or special offers.
 - I want to be able to easily navigate across the site to find relevant sections of information.
+- I want to quickly access the enquiry form to submit my query.

 I have utilised the Projects function on my repository to keep track of the user stories that apply to this site.
 The user stories are recorded along with the acceptance criteria and tasks required to meet this goal.
 The stories are organised into sections of progress and allow me to keep track of where I am at throughout the development process.